How Senior-Level Professionals Can Network to Find Their Next Role

 2. Warm Introductions from Mutual Contacts

-If you’re targeting a specific company or industry, warm intros are gold as a job candidate.
+If you’re targeting specific companies or industries, warm intros are gold as a job candidate.

 They shortcut the trust-building process.
 You’re no longer a random applicant.
 You’re now someone a shared contact vouched for.
 That subtle difference completely changes how you're received.